IgnisHyper/cse15l-lab-reports/week-6-7-lab-report.md

 Keys Pressed: `<up><up><up><enter>`, `<up><up><up><enter>`

 Since the commands to compile and run the tests were just ran, I used three presses of the `<up>` key to get to the command through the history.
 After the compile command was ran, the `java` command moves to its place in the history which is why we can use the same number of key presses of `<up>` to get to the command.
+These commands allowed me to show that the tests were now successful after the `nano` edit in the last step.

 ## Step 9